Nexmo/station/_documentation/en/redact/overview.md

 To use the Redact API, you have to provide transaction (message/call) IDs returned in the responses to the API requests sent by you to the Nexmo communication APIs.
 For each ID, you need to make a request to the [Nexmo Redact API](/api/redact).

-It is not possible to make the redaction API request immediately after receiving the transaction ID because it takes time (up to several minutes) for the CDRs to propogate to the long-term storage that Redact API redacts from.
+It is not possible to make the redaction API request immediately after receiving the transaction ID because it takes time (up to several minutes) for the CDRs to propagate to the long-term storage that Redact API redacts from.
 Thus, you either have to save in your database the returned transaction (CDR) IDs for later reference or use the Reports API to retrieve the CDRs along with their IDs for your account.

 The scope of redaction of the Redact API depends on what Nexmo communication APIs you were using.
 The detailed description is provided below.